-After “Purple Rain” raked in $80 million at the box office, and after the soundtrack sold over 13 million units and produced four top 10 singles — two of which hit No. 1 — it was clear that Prince was exactly who he claimed he was on the movie’s closing number, “Baby, I’m a Star.”
+After “Purple Rain” raked in $80 million at the box office, and after the sound track sold more than 13 million units and produced four top 10 singles—two of which hit No. 1—it was clear that Prince was exactly who he claimed he was on the movie’s closing number, “Baby, I’m a Star.”

-But now, 30 years after the Purple Rain soundtrack was released, the most interesting thing to look back on is the album’s ambitious music.
+But now, 30 years after the Purple Rain sound track was released, the most interesting thing to look back on is the album’s ambitious music.
 This wasn’t some dumbed down, condensed version of his previous groundbreaking work, pared down and streamlined for mass consumption.
-And it wasn’t nearly as vulgar and explicit as the shocking songs that made his early albums impossible to ignore (“Darling Nikki,” even with its opening stanza, is a hymn compared to “Sister”).
+And it wasn’t nearly as vulgar and explicit as the shocking songs that made his early albums impossible to ignore (“Darling Nikki,” even with its opening stanza, is a hymn compared with “Sister”).

 He was a long way from only singing in falsetto and loudly talking about sex because he knew it made us uncomfortable.
 The flimsy references to nuclear war, which felt like contrived displays of political awareness, were discarded.
 He managed to find a most elusive artistic space, one where he matured rapidly while staying as daring as he ever was.

-It takes serious ambition to start your star turn with a gospel dance record like “Let’s Go Crazy”.
-The references to heaven, hell and salvation — from the “de-elevator” to questioning the purpose of life — weren’t even thinly veiled.
+It takes serious ambition to start your star turn with a gospel dance record like “Let’s Go Crazy.”
+The references to heaven, hell and salvation—from the “de-elevator” to questioning the purpose of life—weren’t even thinly veiled.
 The song just jams so hard that you don’t have time to realize exactly what’s going on.
-And more Christian imagery would follow, from doves to the ovbious tale of martyrdom on “I Would Die 4 U”.
+And more Christian imagery would follow, from doves to the obvious tale of martyrdom on “I Would Die 4 U.”

 There was the groove and incredible solo on “Let’s Go Crazy,” the passionately lyrical guitar that backs his impassioned pleas on “The Beautiful Ones,” and “Computer Blue,” a start-to-finish six-string clinic.
 The 20-second solo that starts “When Doves Cry” is so fast that ZZ Top’s Billy Gibbons (one of Jimi Hendrix’s favorites) wanted to meet Prince at the 2004 Rock ’N Roll Hall of Fame induction ceremonies to find out how the hell he played that.
 “When Doves Cry” famously has no bass, but the guitar is so insane that you forget that Prince didn’t pick it up for three more minutes.
 Then he killed it for another 50 seconds and let the thing cool down.